 On-campus housing includes daily breakfast and dinner from our award-winning dining program.
 Students will also be able to enjoy the heavenly California weather at the Sunset Canyon Recreation Center, where you can go for a swim or just lay back and soak up the sun.

-All extracurricular activities are supervised by UCLA Resident Assistants (RA) who are live-in staff members trained and hired by UCLA Residential Life and are responsible for the administration and implementation of the student development program in a residential community.
-Under the supervision of a Resident Director, RAs help to foster and develop community among students; counsel residents regarding problems or concerns regarding their housing and residential life; help to maintain the safety and general well-being of residents, among others.
+The Office of Residential Life will offer optional evening and weekend activities.
+Resident Assistants (RA) are live-in staff members trained and hired by the Office Residential Life and are responsible for the administration and implementation of optional student development programs in a residential community.
+Under the supervision of a Resident Director, RAs help: enforce evening curfews and perform morning roll calls, coordinate optional activities which may include excursions to local attractions, and respond to incidents and emergencies.

 We require students to enroll in the residential plan (for a virtual tour, click here) because of the intense daily schedule.
 By living together, students will: